 But here’s the bottom line: Most people with cancer have no family history of the disease.
 And most people with a family history of cancer never develop the disease.

-In some circumstances it may be appropriate to do nothing at all.
-If you have other significant diseases cancer may not be the biggest threat, or if you’re in late stages of a cancer you may choose not have treatment for the cancer but receive palliative care to keep you comfortable.
+In some circumstances, it may be appropriate to do nothing at all.
+If you have other significant diseases cancer may not be the biggest threat, or if you’re in late stages of cancer, you may choose not to have treatment for cancer but receive palliative care to keep you comfortable.